yawut/ProgrammingOnTheU/tutorial/Chapter 2.md

 //We can now call OSSleepTicks wherever the function pointer is accessible OSSleepTicks(5000);
 ```
 As you can see, all you need to get any of the Wii U's dynamic functions is one or two calls to OSDynLoad and the prototype for that function.
-While this is a pretty neat system, it does require you to know all the functions you'll ever want *and* which libary to find them in.
+While this is a pretty neat system, it does require you to know all the functions you'll ever want *and* which library to find them in.

+So, let's go through the important libraries.
+You'll pick up functions as you go along, but it's essential to have an idea of where you might find them.

+### coreinit.rpl
+Coreinit is the mother of all the Wii U's dynamic libraries.
+It's basically a "misc" library that has everything from memory manipulation to SD card access to system information to obscure PowerPC instructions, and even a simple graphics system.
+Coreinit is often the first library accessed by any homebrew due to the sheer range of essential things that it can do.

+Here's a few examples of useful coreinit functions:
+ - The **OSScreen** group of functions, which provide a simple graphics system that just works.
+You get a framebuffer and a font renderer - we'll look at OSScreen in Chapter 3.
+ - The **MEM** group of functions provide an easy way to manage memory and use heaps (lower-level equivalents of `malloc()` etc.).
+You don't *have* to use these functions (DMA works just fine), but it's easier if you do.
+ - The **FS** and **FSA** set of functions talk to the SD card and other internal storage locations on the Wii U.
+ - The **DC** and **IC** functions, which deal with the PowerPC's caching system and help enforce your favorite cache coherency model (because everyone has one of those).
+ - All the other functions, such as the **IM** set which deal with power management, the **IOS** group which does exactly what you think they do, the **MCP** set which handle title installing and management, all the miscellaneous functions under **OS**... the list goes on.

+### gx2.rpl
+GX2 is the Wii U's fancy graphics API.
+I'm not particularly fluent in it at the time of writing but I hear it's similar to OpenGL.
+OSScreen will do for this tutorial, however, so we won't really be looking at it.

+### vpad.rpl
+The VPAD library has all the functions you need to communicate with the Gamepad (aka DRC) and other controllers connected to the Wii U.